 Substantively, my research focuses on the dissemination of political (mis)information via media to citizens, and its implications for their competences as participants in a democratic society.
 This area of interest intersects with various fields such as political communication, political psychology, public opinion, and the study of misinformation.
 Methodologically, my empirical strategies primarily aim to quantitatively elucidate the causal relationships between variables.
-To achieve this, I draw upon various sources of data, not limited to survey responses but also inclusive of unstructured data such as text, image, and audio.
+For the purpose, I draw upon various sources of data, not limited to survey responses but also inclusive of unstructured data such as text, image, and audio.
 As such, my work can be characterized as residing at the intersection of computational social science and causal inference.

 “Going up a mountain track, I fell to thinking.